-2.3 About theDepartment:
+2.3 About the Department:

 The Department of Aeronautical Engineering was established in the year 2020, affiliated to VTU, Belagavi, Karnataka, approved by AICTE.
 The department offers 4-year undergraduate programme, B.E. in Aeronautical Engineering.
 The department has a team of highly qualified, dedicated and motivated young and experienced faculties.
 The Department of Aeronautical Engineering has laboratories catering to students, scholars and faculty members for their academic and research activities.
 The curriculum is designed to impart engineering knowledge in topics such as Aerodynamics, Aircraft structures, Propulsion, Flight dynamics & Controls and UAVs.
 Further provision exists to acquire additional engineering knowledge through electives.
 The department prepares the graduates to undertake design, analysis, experimental and research activities as their careers in aeronautical engineering.
 The institution is located very closer to many leading aeronautical industries (ISRO, NAL, HAL, ADA, ADE etc.) and IT industries which will benefit the students in terms of collaboration.
-The department activities are being monitored by the Department Advisory Board (DAB) and Program advisory committee (PAC) whose members are eminent personalities from

-Program advisory committee (PAC) whose members are eminent personalities from industries, government organizations and R&D Sectors.
+The department activities are being monitored by the Department Advisory Board (DAB) and Program advisory committee (PAC) whose members are eminent personalities from industries, government organizations and R&D Sectors.
 The new initiative of establishing Research Centre in Aeronautical Engineering, GAT would provide researchers a good opportunity for enhancing their Research knowledge and Problem-solving skills.

-3 Salient Featuresof Autonomy
+3 Salient Features of Autonomy